GorvGoyl/Autohotkey-Scripts-Windows/README.md

 Method 2:

 - Put `script_autorun_startup.vbs` at startup folder.
-Make sure to put correct path of your ahk scripts inside that file first.
+Make sure to put the correct path of your ahk scripts inside that file first.

 ### Run script as Admin

-Put it at the beginning of script:
+Put it at the beginning of the script:

 ```
 ; check if it is running as Admin, if not reload as Admin. put at top